felixleopoldo/trilearn/README.md

-# Particle Gibbs for Bayesian classification and structure learning in decomposable graphical models
+# Bayesian inference in decomposable graphical models uing sequential Monte Carlo methods
-A graphical predictive classifier and a particle Gibbs sampler for Bayesian structure learning in discrete log-linear and Gaussian decomposable graphical models.
+Bayesian structure learning in discrete log-linear and Gaussian decomposable graphical models using particle Gibbs.
+Bayesian predictive classification with BMA obtained by particle Gibbs.
 ### Installation

 If graphviz is not installed, you can install it from brew / aptitude / pacman for example